ANALYSIS-Swiss franc rises to six year high as central bank stands back

 By John Revill

-ZURICH, Nov 29 (Reuters) - The Swiss National Bank is no longer standing in the way of the franc's appreciation, according to data published on Monday, in an eye-catching change as the safe-haven currency rose to its highest against the euro in more than six years.
+ZURICH, Nov 29 (Reuters) - The Swiss National Bank is no longer standing in the way of the franc's appreciation, according to data published on Monday, in an eye-catching change in view of the safe-haven currency's rise to its highest against the euro in more than six years.

 The central bank's apparent stance will confound investors who have grown used to the SNB's mantra that it would fight tooth and nail with negative interest rates and foreign currency purchases to restrain the Swissie.